Qmodem: Qmodem

+Qmodem Pro

+Qmodem Pro was available as paid commercial software for MS-DOS operating systems, then later for Windows operating systems.

 Qodem

 An independent free software re-implementation of Qmodem for Unix-like systems called Qodem started development in 2003.
-Qodem is in active development and has features common to modern communications programs, such as Unicode display, and support for the telnet and ssh network protocols.
-It has also been ported to Microsoft Windows.
+Qodem is in the public domain and has features common to modern communications programs, such as Unicode display, and support for the telnet and ssh network protocols.
+It has also been ported to Microsoft Windows, and compatible with Windows 95 and later versions of Windows.
+It can be compiled with Borland C++ 5.02 or Microsoft Visual C++ 6.0.